 Prepare Their Account

-Your client needs to have their own Business Manager.
+Your client needs to have their own Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More.
 They need to have their own pixel.
 They can share their pixel or ad account with you to manage their ads, but it should start with the client’s Business Manager account.

 From there, they need to do the following: